Skip to main content

 Summary of changes

-• You use a component-based UI with custom elements and payment sessions.
+• You use custom elements and payment sessions instead of button configurations.

 • You pass callbacks directly to checkout sessions instead of button configurations.